How Is The Rest Of The World Reacting To The U.S. Strike On Syria?

 Turkey: "I hope this operation marks a beginning"

-"We find it important and significant that Mr. Trump particularly kept his promise and staged the operation, and we support it," Turkish Defense Minister Fikri Isık said, according to Hurriyet Daily News.
+"We find it important and significant that Mr. Trump particularly kept his promise and staged the operation, and we support it," Turkish Defense Minister Fikri Isik said, according to Hurriyet Daily News.
 "We are also calling on all the international community to be in solidarity on this issue."

 The paper reports that Turkish President Recep Tayyip Erdogan addressed the strike at a rally Friday.